Gabri432/Block-notes-app/readme.md

 # Block-notes-app
-A simple CRUD application in GO.
+A simple CRUD application in plain GO, without any external dependency such as 'gorilla/mux'.

 ## Functionalities
 * The app will allow the user to create, read, update and delete posts.

-* The user will also be capable of saving a post to finish it later, saving them as drafts.
+* Posts can also be saved as drafts and can be viewed in the drafts section.

 ## Future features